The Master of Public Policy, Administration and Law (MPPAL)

 York University has long been a leader in championing social justice and diversity.
 The MPPAL program adds a special focus on law, ethics and good governance to this.
 We boast an exceptionally large number of teaching award-winning or -nominated faculty members, whose research engages with these themes from the perspective of economics, sociology, political science, business, finance, human resource management and law.
 They also bring a wide range of public sector backgrounds and connections to the table, that makes them an interesting crowd to hang out with.

 I invite you to explore our program further on our web-site, discover our amazing faculty members and alumni by scrolling through some of their profiles, so you can find out what meaningful opportunities the MPPAL program could offer you.

 Feel free to contact me or Jasmattie Jewan, the MPPAL graduate program assistant, should you have any questions.
-Perhaps I will see you at one of our information sessions, at one of our 10th anniversary events or in one of our (my) classrooms soon!
+Perhaps I will see you at one of our information sessions, at one of our upcoming events or in one of our (my) classrooms soon!

 Director of the MPPAL Program